Recovery Tow Link Trailer

 Loadquip has developed a Recovery Tow-Link for a range of mining trucks including; Hitachi (EH3500, EH4500 & EH5000), Komatsu (830E, 860E, 930E & 960E) and Caterpillar (789 & 793), with the ability for other models to be developed on request.

-The Loadquip Recovery Tow-Link Trailer (RTLT) is a towable version of the Recovery Tow-Link (RTL), with the first four units currently under construction.
+The Loadquip Recovery Tow-Link Trailer (RTLT) is a towable version of the Recovery Tow-Link (RTL), with the first four units currently in service.
 The core of the trailer is the RTL, and to this a light vehicle draw-bar, power unit, and suspension unit are added.
 The power unit serves the dual purpose of powering the trailer hydraulics and acting as the auxiliary power unit for the disabled truck.